 Restored 316 Cons

-While I wouldn’t really consider the following three items “cons” to purchasing a Restored 316 theme, I think they are important areas to be aware of:
+While I wouldn’t really consider the following items “cons” to purchasing a Restored 316 theme, I think they are important areas to be aware of:

 One con is that while the color schemes of the sites are gorgeous, they often are too low contrast to meet WCAG 2.0 (Web Content Accessibility Guidelines).

 What does this mean?
-Firstly, that your site cannot be read easily.
+Firstly, that your site cannot necessarily be read easily.
 Secondly, this can garner more serious problems (or even lawsuits) if it is determined your site is not meeting accessibility guidelines.

 All fonts ought to be dark enough that the text is easily read.
 Light gray fonts or pastels are really pretty, but often they are too light to be read.